Sunak: No apology over ‘absolutely legitimate’ transgender comments at PMQs

 “I hope the leader of the Opposition will also reflect on his actions too.”

-Earlier, policing minister Chris Philp said Mr Sunak was “very keen” to meet Brianna’s family.
+Earlier, policing minister Chris Philp said Mr Sunak was “very keen” to meet Brianna’s family and it is understood Number 10 has reached out to arrange a meeting.

 Brianna’s mother had been in Westminster during PMQs with her local MP in Warrington, Charlotte Nichols, as she campaigns for mindfulness lessons to be taught in schools following the killing of her daughter.